 A person who is employed by a mental health service and is a registered psychologist, nurse, occupational therapist or social worker.

 Treatment

-The things done in the course of professional skill to remedy mental illness, alleviate symptoms, reduce the ill effects of mental illness and support recovery.
+Care provided to remedy mental illness, alleviate symptoms, reduce the ill effects of mental illness and support recovery.